ivan-guerra/programmador.com/content/posts/binary-rain.md

 The `ScreenSaver` API is simple: `Draw()` and `Quit()`.

 `Quit()` returns true if the User has pressed any key.
-It is the mechanism by which we can smoothly shutdown the screensaver.
+It's the mechanism by which the user can terminate the screensaver.

 `Draw()` renders the `ScreenBuffer`'s contents in the window.
-All binary digits are rendered in green with their dimness being altered at random with the exception being the first character in each stream.
-If a `Char`'s `first` field is `true`, then that character is colored white and bolded giving a visual cue as to where each stream starts.
+Binary digits render in green with their dimness altered at random.
+The first character in each stream is the exception.
+If a `Char`'s `first` field is `true`, then that character is white and rendered in bold giving a visual cue as to where each stream starts.

-The main screensaver loop ends up being quite simple:
+The main screensaver loop ends up being simple:

 ```cpp
 int main() {